sgvlug/website/content/pages/about.md

 There was a lot of talk about organizing formally and a Steering Committee meeting of 11 people was held on September 3, 1998.
 No consensus was reached on how to organize or if we needed to formally organize.
 But certain people volunteered for certain tasks (secretary, publicity, meeting room, etc.).
 Thus a trend was born of functional anarchy.
 In 1999, Tom Emerson began to moderate meetings until his passing in 2011.

-Late in 2000 we began meeting at Caltech, first in the Guggenheim building and then in Downs.
+Late in 2000 we began meeting at Caltech, first in the basement of Moore, then the Guggenheim building and finally in Downs.
 In September 2012 we began the SGVHAK hardware hacking special interest group.
 In January of 2014 we lost access to Caltech and began meeting at Burger Continental, a location we had long used for after-meeting dinners.
-After a reorganizing meeting then we launched a meetup.com group, and also recognized the other special interest groups that were developing with other LUG members such as the SGVHAK and Pasadena Ubuntu Hour to form the umbrella Meetup group SGVTech
+After a reorganizing meeting then we launched a [Meetup group](http://www.meetup.com/SGVTech), and also recognized the other special interest groups that were developing with other LUG members such as the SGVHAK and Pasadena Ubuntu Hour to form the umbrella Meetup group SGVTech.

 Mission
 -------